-Today we would like to highlight the work of a longtime CoachingOurselves client organization, The Institute for Urban Indigenous Health (IUIH).
-IUIH embodies communityship in action and has been using CoachingOurselves for seven years to support their employees.
+Today we highlight an amazing organization and long time user of CoachingOurselves: The Institute for Urban Indigenous Health (IUIH).
+IUIH embodies communityship in action and has been using CoachingOurselves for eight years to support their employees.

 Since their inception, IUIH has been focused on reforming the way health services are governed and putting community back at the centre of the health service system.
 Key to their success and growth has been their commitment to embody a peer-based approach to leadership with emphasis on growing their own managers and leaders from within the organisation.
 This development has been founded on IUIH’s cultural integrity investment framework which supports staff to understand and embed the integrity of cultural knowledge and practice in all aspects of their work, ensuring it resonates and makes sense to their community.

-CO has enabled key skill development and confidence for leaders and managers.
-It has also inspired IUIH to write their own Yarnin-Up modules specific to their cultural values on themes such as privilege, social determinants of health, and reflection , which are integrated into the overall approach to workforce development.
+It has enabled key skill development and confidence for leaders and managers.
+It has also inspired IUIH to write their own Yarnin-Up guides specific to their cultural values on themes such as privilege, social determinants of health, and reflection , which are integrated into the overall approach to workforce development.

-“In essence” said Alison Nelson, Director of Organisational Development, “CoachingOurselves gives us structured modules as tools for exploring principles and practices of leadership based on emotional intelligence and peer learning which are core to our ways of working.
+“In essence” said Alison Nelson, Director of Organisational Development, “CoachingOurselves gives us structured topics as tools for exploring principles and practices of leadership based on emotional intelligence and peer learning which are core to our ways of working.
 Over the years we have worked through most of the topics.
 We tend to select regular go-to topics as well as topics that are relevant for what is happening at the time.
 The diversity of topics targeting different levels of skill and experience is really helpful, however we do sometimes modify language and elements to fit-in to our southern hemisphere reality as well as community controlled organisation values.
-I think having a team dedicated to checking over the topics and translating where necessary to make them relevant has been important.

 We are grateful to Monica Redden for cultivating this relationship and to IUIH for choosing CoachingOurselves as part of their ongoing organizational and leadership development process.
 We remain inspired by their work and wish the IUIH continued success and thriving.